gradhakr/multicloud-setup/README.md

 # Multi-cloud setup
 Code to setup working environment for DS/ML/AI projects on the cloud.

 Tested with AWS, GCP & Azure and is what I regularly use to set up cloud environments before I begin work on a project.
+Uses conda for environment management and pip/conda for package management.

 # Usage